American chestnut: Evolution and ecology

 The pre-blight distribution was restricted to moist, well-drained, steep slopes with acidic loam soils.
 According to analysis of old forest dust data, the tree was rare or absent in New England prior to 2,500 years before present but rapidly established dominance in these forests, becoming a common tree over a range from Maine and southern Ontario to Mississippi, and from the Atlantic coast to the Appalachian Mountains and the Ohio Valley.
 Within its range, the American chestnut was the dominant timber of mountain ridges and sandstone soils.
 Along the Blue Ridge Mountains of North Carolina, it dominated the area above the range of the Eastern hemlock and below 1,500 meters.
 In Western Maryland, it comprised 50% of ridge timber and 36% of forested slopes.

 The tree's abundance was the result of a combination of rapid growth, relative fire resistance, and a large annual nut crop, in comparison to oaks, which do not reliably produce sizable numbers of acorns every year.
 Historically, the mean fire return interval was 20 years or less in chestnut-predominant ecologies, with a forest stand pattern that was more open than is currently the case.

 The American chestnut was an important tree for wildlife, providing much of the fall mast for species such as white-tailed deer, wild turkey, Allegheny woodrat and (prior to its extinction) the passenger pigeon.
 Black bears were also known to eat the nuts to fatten up for the winter.
-The tree contains more nitrogen, phosphorus, potassium and magnesium in its leaves than other trees that share its habitat, so they return more nutrients to the soil which helps with the growth of other plants, animals, and microorganisms.
+The tree contains more nitrogen, phosphorus, potassium, and magnesium in its leaves than other trees that share its habitat, so they return more nutrients to the soil which helps with the growth of other plants, animals, and microorganisms.
 The American chestnut is preferred by some avian seed hoarders and was particularly important as a food source during years where the oak mast failed.
-The functional extinction of the American chestnut may have resulted in the extinction of some of the tree's host-specialist insect associates, including the Greater Chestnut Weevil.
+The functional extinction of the American chestnut was thought to have resulted in the extinction of the tree's host-specialist insect, the greater chestnut weevil, until the beetle was rediscovered in 2025.
+Similarly, the chestnut casebearer moth, thought extinct, was rediscovered in 2020.